 What makes Folium unique

-A consulting company, a software shop, and a digital plant in one operating model.
+A forward-engineering firm, a software shop, and a digital plant in one operating model.

-Business-first discovery that turns confusion into a first AI workflow.
+Business-first discovery that turns confusion into a first AI process.

 Custom software development for legacy-to-modern integration.